mhx/dwarfs/doc/dwarfs.md

   memory.
 For more details, see mkdwarfs(1).

 - `-o blocksize=`*value*:
   Size reported for files in `st_blksize`.
-This is 512 bytes by default on Linux/Windows.
-On macOS, the value is 256 kiB, as macFUSE uses this to derive the maximum size of a read request.
-Use this along with macFUSE's `iosize` option to tune throughput.
+You can use this to optimize throughput in certain situations.

 - `-o readahead=`*value*:
   How much data to read ahead when receiving a read request.